starcraftman/pakit/DESIGN.md

 Aim is to have very short easily written recipes.

 Parts of standard recipe:
-* desc: A short description.
+* description: Short 1 line description.
+First non-empty line of __doc__.
+* more_info: Long as you want. second non-empty line of __doc__ to end.
-* homepage: Where the project is hosted.
+* homepage: Where people can get information on the project.
 * repos: A dict of possible source downloaders.
 * build(): A function that builds the source selectable by config.
 * verify(): A function that uses `assert` statements to verify build.